 Looks like: Yellow star thistle is an annual weed that branches out from a single base stem to form a spherical plant up to 3 feet tall.
 Stiff spines 1/2 to 3/4 of an inch long surround its round yellow flowers.
 Russian knapweed spreads via a creeping root system.
 Its erect, stiff stems grow 2-3 feet high and are covered with gray hairs.
 Its thistlelike flowers range from purple to white; Russian knapweed has no spines or prickles.

-Range: Both plants appear throughout the Western United States, approximately from Missouri to California, and from Mexico northward, almost to Canada.
+Range: Both of these plants toxic to horses grow throughout the Western United States, approximately from Missouri to California, and from Mexico northward, almost to Canada.
 They appear as weeds along roadsides and in cultivated fields and pastures.

 The danger: Both of these plants toxic to horses contain an agent that has a neurologic effect on the brain that inhibits the nerves and controls chewing.
 The poisoning is chronic in nature; to receive a toxic dose, horses must consume 50-200% of their body weight over 30 to 90 days.